 According to the Family Caregiver Alliance, taking care of a sick, ailing, or elderly family member can cause health problems varying from mental and emotional strain (it is a prolonged, high-stress situation, after all) to a higher risk of dying.
-Add taking care of kids to the mix and the risk goes up for depression and chronic illness and you experience a decline in your quality of life.
+Add taking care of kids to the mix and the risk for depression and chronic illness increases.
+You may also experience a decline in your quality of life.

-Because of the tough situation you’re in, you likely end up placing other people’s needs over yours.
-This leads to problems that can include poor sleep, unhealthy diet, lack of exercise and skipping your own doctor’s appointments.
-All of this even has a term: Caregiver Syndrome.
+Placing other people’s needs over yours can lead to problems like poor sleep, an unhealthy diet, lack of exercise and missed doctor’s appointments.
+All of this even has its own term: Caregiver Stress Syndrome.

 There are some warning signs that you need to start focusing on yourself more.
-These include difficulty sleeping, overreacting to small issues, feeling resentful, cutting back on hobbies and feelings of helplessness and hopelessness.
+These include:

 Photo credit: McBeth